harrymoy/harrymoy.github.io/books.markdown

 **A non-exchaustive list of books I've read recently**

+- The Unaccountability Machine: Why Big Systems Make Terrible Decisions - and How The World Lost its Mind
+- Conquerors: How Portugal Forged the First Global Empire
 - Zero to One
 - Can't Hurt Me
 - Show Your Work!